WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 Though it doesn't sound very exciting, I assure you it is!
 This method I have found to be the most robust and produce pretty decent results.
-Though it isn't perfect sometimes, I find this method to consistently improve the illumination is my various image sets compared to the other methods.
+Though it isn't perfect sometimes, I find this method to consistently improve the illumination in my various image sets compared to the other methods.

 **BUT...**
 Take my advice with a grain of salt.